Low Back Pain Injuries

 Low back pain

 Low back pain can happen suddenly (acute) or gradually over time.
 There are many structures that are potential sources of pain in the back, including: facet joints, discs, nerves, ligaments and muscles.
-You may also experience leg pain, pins and needles or numbness with your back pain.
+In addition, you may also experience leg pain, pins and needles or numbness with your back pain.

-It is important that you see a physiotherapist back pain is managed in its early stages to prevent it becoming chronic (long standing).
+It is important to see a physiotherapist early to prevent your back pain from becoming chronic (long-standing).

-Physiotherapy treatment of low back pain will depend on your specific pain and presenting symptoms, however it may include soft tissue therapy, joint mobilisation, neurodynamic techniques, exercises to strengthen and increase the movement of the back, ergonomic advice and ultimately, your return to sport or activity.
+Physiotherapy treatment varies based on your specific pain and symptoms.
+Depending on your condition, it may include soft tissue therapy, joint mobilisation, neurodynamic techniques, strengthening and mobility exercises, ergonomic advice, and support in returning to sport or activity.

 Sciatica